2021 Kabul school bombing: Aftermath

 Afghanistan President Ashraf Ghani condemned the terrorist attack and called 11 May as a national day of mourning in wake of the incident.
 President Ashraf Ghani blamed the Taliban for the attack, but Taliban spokesman Zabiullah Mujahid denied involvement in the attack, in a message released to the media.
 Taliban spokesman also condemned the attack and held the Islamic State responsible for the attack.
-Additionally, he accused Afghanistan's intelligence agency of being complicit with IS.
+Additionally, he accused Afghanistan's former intelligence agency (NDS) of being complicit with IS.

 Many family members of the victims condemned the perceived inaction by the government to protect the population.
 One relative said; "The government reacts after the incident; it doesn't do anything before the incident".
 The residents of Dashte Barchi reported that it took at least one hour for the officials to reach the scene.
 The delay in arrival of police, intelligence and ambulances on the scene angered the crowd who then started attacking the ambulance and police vehicles.
 Many of the residents held Ghani responsible for the attack and raised loud chants against the Afghan government and security forces.